Dr. Dhir

 Recovery after Heart Failure Surgery – How it goes!

-It takes time to recover from heart transplant surgery, and you’ll need lifetime care for your new heart.
+It takes time to recover from heart failure surgery, and you’ll need lifetime care for your new heart.
 A few things that affect how quickly you heal are:

 • Age